 When naming your project, it's good practice to compose a name that:

 - Incorporates some basic information about the project.

 - Won't be easily confused with that of another project.

-In order to ensure a meaningful and distinct project name, consider including the following elements in the name of your project:
+In order to ensure a meaningful and distinct project name, consider this guidance when naming your project:

 Create the project

 A developer project represents one or more integrations.
 By sharing a project with the members of their development team, the owner can allow other users to manage all integrations in the project.

 Google Smart Home Ecosystem integrations are managed using the new Google Home Developer Console.
 There are two methods of setting up projects in the Developer Console:

 We recommend creating only one project for all your integrations, both testing and production, particularly to avoid issues when testing with test Vendor IDs and Product IDs for Matter.

 - On the Manage projects page, click Create a project.